SMenigat/cypress-mailhog/README.md

 docker-compose up
 ```

-Open the Testpage in your browser: [http://localhost:3000/cypress-mh-tests/](http://localhost:3000/cypress-mh-tests/)
+Open the test page in your browser: [http://localhost:3000/cypress-mh-tests/](http://localhost:3000/cypress-mh-tests/)

 Open MailHog in your browser: [http://localhost:8090/](http://localhost:8090/)

 Open the Cypress testclient.